sung-max/sung-max.github.io/_posts/2018-04-13-Collecting-coupons-and-Projecting-Cubes.markdown

 standard basis).
 I did calculations with some trig and 2d rotations and in fact the projected reached the maximum area of $$\sqrt{3}$$ on WolfamAlpha, but I wasn't satisfied.
 Surely there was a more intuitive justification using symmetry or something of the sort?

-I was delighed with the following cute proof from my bunkmate Jongwon.
+I was delighted with the following cute proof from my bunkmate Jongwon.
 I wasn't able to find anything similar in the official commentary or elsewhere online so far, so I decided to share it with all of you:

 * First, observe we can think of choosing a plane (which is specificed by its unit normal, or any direction in 3d) to project against, rather than rotating the cube